Sippy cup

-The sippy cup, training cup (American English) or beaker (British English) is a modern drinking cup designed for toddlers which prevents or reduces spills.
-Sippy cups, as opposed to an open cup, have a top which prevents spills, and the child drinks either through a spout or straw.
+The sippy cup, training cup (American English) or beaker (British English) is a modern drinking cup designed for toddlers that prevents or reduces spills.
+Sippy cups, as opposed to an open cup, have a top that prevents spills, and the child drinks through a spout.
 Some sippy cups work by way of surface tension that prevents liquid from being spilled even when the cup is upended, and others have valves.
-A sippy cup is typically an intermediary between the transition between the bottle or breast to an open cup; however, some recommend skipping the sippy cup and transitioning directly to an open cup.
+A sippy cup is typically an intermediary between the transition between the bottle or breast to a straw cup or open cup; however, some recommend skipping the sippy cup and transitioning directly to a straw cup or open cup.

 Invention

 The Sipster spill-proof sippy cup was invented by Richard Belanger, who licensed the design to Playtex.

-Belanger, who is credited with the invention of the modern sippy cup, invented his version of the sippy cup during the 1980's.
-Belanger was tired of cleaning up drink spills caused by his son decided that he would solve the problem with his own hands.
-Richard Belanger was a mechanical engineer who had experience working with hot glue guns and thus knew how a nozzle worked.
-He put together a prototype made of tupperware pieces and a mouth piece; after experimenting with different mouth pieces (valves), he ended up with what we now recognize as the sippy cup.
+Belanger, who is credited with the invention of the modern sippy cup, invented his version of the sippy cup during the 1980s.
+Belanger, tired of cleaning up drink spills caused by his son, decided that he would solve the problem.
+Belanger was a mechanical engineer who had experience working with hot glue guns and thus knew how a nozzle worked.
+He created a prototype made of tupperware pieces and a mouth piece, and after experimenting with different mouth pieces (valves), he ended up with what is now recognized as the sippy cup.

-For a few years before Belanger licensed the design to Playtex, him and his family sold sippy cups to friends and family right from their house.
+For a few years before Belanger licensed the design to Playtex, he and his family sold sippy cups to friends and family right from their house.

 Usage

 The sippy cup is used to transition young children from the baby bottle to a drinking cup without a lid.
-Although this cup prevents spills, many dentists and professionals agree that prolonged use of the sippy cup can cause dental decay in children younger than 6.
+Although this cup may prevents spills, many dentists and professionals agree that prolonged use of the sippy cup can cause dental decay in children younger than 6.

 Types and parts

 Modern day sippy cups and recent models differ from the original prototype by Richard Belanger.
-Sippy cups feature different types of spouts: hard spouts, soft spouts, straws, and spoutless/natural spout.
+Sippy cups feature different types of spouts: hard spouts, soft spouts, and spoutless/natural spout.
 Sippy cups also come with or without handles and some offer removable handles so that the cup can be adapted to the user.